chris-tng/blog/_posts/2020-08-16-gradient-checkpointing-pytorch.md

 ---

-If you are one of those like me, who couldn't afford to rent a super duper 8-GPU Titan RTX or don't have access to such compute, but still want to experiment with latest NLP models.
-You might be interested in `gradient checkpoint`.
+If you are one of those like me, a DL practitioner who couldn't afford to rent a super duper 8-GPU Titan RTX or don't have access to such compute.
+You might be interested in `gradient checkpoint`, a simple technique to trade computation for memory.
 In this post, I'll explore gradient checkpointing in Pytorch.

 In brief, `gradient checkpointing` is a trick to save memory by recomputing the intermediate activations during backward.
 Think of it like "lazy" backward.
 Layer activations are not saved for backpropagation but recomputed when necessary.
+To use it in pytorch:

 ```python
 import torch.utils.checkpoint as cp